glouw/openempire/README.md

 This is a custom game engine for Age of Empires II written in C99 and SDL2 built for fast network play.

-Data, art, and sound files are not supplied - to play Open Empires you must either own the original boxed-set of Age of Empires II and The Conquerors, or purchase a copy of Age II HD on Steam.
+Data, art, and sound files are not supplied - to play Open Empires you must own the original boxed-set version of Age of Empires II and The Conquerors.

 ## Dependencies